 Implementation of the Baby-friendly Hospital Initiative

-To reduce infant mortality and ill health, WHO recommends that mothers provide breast milk to their infants within one hour of birth – referred to as “early initiation of breastfeeding”.
-This ensures that the infant receives the colostrum (“first milk”), which is rich in protective and regulating factors.
-Infants should also be exclusively breastfed for the first six months of life to achieve optimal growth, development and health with continued breastfeeding to 2 years of age and beyond.
+To reduce infant mortality and ill health, WHO recommends that mothers begin breastfeeding their infants within one hour of birth – referred to as “early initiation of breastfeeding”.
+This ensures that the infant receives the colostrum (“first milk”), which is rich in protective and regulatory factors.
+Infants should also be exclusively breastfed for the first six months of life to achieve optimal growth, development and health, with continued breastfeeding up to two years of age or beyond.

 The Baby-friendly Hospital Initiative is a global effort to implement practices that protect, promote and support breastfeeding.
 It aims to ensure that all maternity facilities become centres of breastfeeding support.

 Since its launch by WHO and UNICEF in 1991, more than 150 countries have implemented the Baby-friendly Hospital Initiative.
 The Initiative has had a measurable and proven impact, increasing both early initiation of breastfeeding and the likelihood of infants being exclusively breastfed from birth until six months of age.

 One of the nine operational targets of the Global Strategy for Infant and Young Child Feeding is to ensure that every maternity facility practices the Ten Steps to Successful Breastfeeding as described in the guidance document, Baby-friendly Hospital Initiative: revised, updated and expanded for integrated care, under 'WHO documents' below.

 - Interventions for promoting the initiation of breastfeeding

 - Early skin-to-skin contact for mothers and their healthy newborn infants

 - Separate care for new mother and infant versus rooming-in for increasing the duration of breastfeeding